zhiwenh/delib/README.md

 | contractName | <code>string</code> | Name of contract |

 <a name="Ethereum+deploy"></a>
-#### delib.eth.deploy(contractName, args, options) ⇒ <code>Promise</code> ⇒ <code>ContractInstance</code>
+#### delib.deploy(contractName, args, options) ⇒ <code>Promise</code> ⇒ <code>ContractInstance</code>
 Deploy a built contract.
-If you have `delib.eth.options` value set to 0 or pass in the option then your gas cost will be automatically estimated.
+If you have `delib.options` value set to 0 or pass in the option then your gas cost will be automatically estimated.
 The address is saved in your project's `addresses/` folder and will be used for future contract calls and transactions.

 **Returns**: <code>Promise</code> - The response is a Contract instance of the deployed instance.
 You can call methods on it.